jakoliendenhollander/jakoliendenhollander/README.md

 &#128294; The *three public repositories* show my projects from the neuefische data science bootcamp.

 &#128567; Predicting the number of COVID-19 cases world wide using machine learning.
-What is the impact of mask wearing and social distancing on the course of the global pandemic? *Catch A Third Wave* in cooperation with lauradellantonio.
+What is the impact of mask wearing and social distancing on the course of the global pandemic? *Catch-a-third-wave* in cooperation with lauradellantonio.

 &#128640; Analysis of factors that contribute to a successful campaign at a crowndfunding platform.
 Predicting whether a campaign will be successful using machine learning. *2020-ds-Project02-Kickstarter* in cooperation with FischJunge.